 Can I trade my recycle bin for a second trash bin?

 No. You still need your recycle bin.
 If you feel you need an additional trash cart, you may order one at a cost or $5 per month for a 64 gallon container and $8 for a 96-gallon.
 However, everything you were recycling before is still recyclable.
-Admittedly, paper and cardboard may be more of a challenge, but we encourage you to really consider keeping these items out of the landfills by recycling!
+Admittedly, paper and cardboard can not be placed curbside, but we encourage you to really consider keeping these items out of the landfills by recycling!

 Can we order additional trash containers?
 If so what is the price?